 Taking those factors into consideration, a more effective approach when facing an objection during a cold call can be redirecting.
 By redirecting an objection we mean to ask a question which moves the conversation in a new path without acknowledging or ignoring the objection.
 Keeping the conversation flowing and not overcoming the objection is the goal of the redirect.

-Following are examples of redirects for common examples which you can encounter while cold calling for sales:
+Following are examples of redirects for common examples which you can encounter while cold calling:

 I’m not interested.
 Redirect: What are you currently using?